-The Kobe Steel Group discovered that misconduct had taken place.
+In the previous fiscal year, the Kobe Steel Group discovered that misconduct had taken place.
 Through data falsification and/or fabrication of inspection results, products that did not meet, among others, public standards or customer specifications (the "Affected Products") were shipped or provided to customers as if they had met these requirements (the "Misconduct").